 He said prices of rare earths have been soaring since February, sometimes by 10,000 yuan per tonne a day.
 The price of neodymium, a rare earth mineral used for making rare-earth magnets, has increased to 600,000 yuan per tonne this week from 300,000 yuan per tonne by the end of last year.

 But things are rarely what they seem with China, and especially with the case of many of China’s official statistics.
 Officially China has been shutting down the illegal REE producers and smugglers, but on Tuesday we covered an article from China Daily showing at least some of the illegal mining continuing with no let up.
 I suspect China’s new taxes will have some impact on Chinese domestic production.
-My instinct tells me this makes China’s warning of becoming an importer of some of the heavy rare earth elements in 2014, a more likely development.
+My instinct tells me this makes China’s warning of becoming an importer of some of the heavy rare earth elements such as gold in 2020, a more likely development.